-At June 30, 2008
+30, 2008

 (In thousands)

-Convertible debentures, net \$ 7,607
+Convertible debentures, net \$ 7,648

-Other 23
+Other 12

-\$ 7,630
+\$ 7,660

-In October 2006, we entered into a two-year credit facility with a bank.
-The credit facility provides for line of credit borrowings of up to \$10.0 million against our eligible accounts receivable and inventory, as defined in the credit agreement.
-The interest rate on the line of credit is the current stated prime rate plus 1.00%.
-We are obligated to pay an unused line fee of 0.25% per annum applied to the amount by which the maximum credit amount exceeds the average daily principal balance during the preceding month.
-The credit facility also requires \$2,000 in monthly collateral management fees and includes an early termination fee equal to 1% of the total facility.
-The credit facility is secured by substantially all of the assets of the Company.
-At June 30, 2008, we had \$9.9 million available under our credit facility, all of which was unused.
+At September 30, 2008, we had a credit facility with Silicon Valley Bank that provided for line of credit borrowings of up to \$10.0 million.
+Under this credit facility, we could borrow against eligible accounts receivable and eligible inventory, as defined in the credit agreement.
+Interest on borrowed amounts under the line of credit was payable monthly at the current stated prime rate plus 1.00%.
+Additionally, we were obligated to pay an unused line fee of 0.25% per annum applied to the amount by which the maximum credit amount exceeded the average daily principal balance during the preceding month.
+The credit facility required \$2,000 in monthly collateral management fees and included an early termination fee equal to 2% of the total facility during the first year of the agreement and 1% of the total facility in the second year of the agreement.
+The credit facility was secured by substantially all of our assets.
+On September 30, 2008, the available credit under this credit facility was \$9.1 million, all of which was unused.
+This credit facility expired on October 15, 2008.